ruggeri/tech-notes/randos/cache-coherency.md

 memory bandwidth.

 Since memory latency is poor, it's typically for CPUs to have big caches, that's another part of the question.
-How do we keep those caches coherent?
+How do we keep those caches "coherent"?
 That is, if CPU1 writes a memory address, CPU2 should see this write (eventually).
+More: writes from a core to a (single) memory address should be seen by other cores in the same order they were issued.
+If one core issues `x = 3; x = 5`, then another core must not see `x == 5; x == 3`.

 ## Snooping

 All CPUs listen to the bus for requests to memory.
 Every cacheline is in one of the three states:

-* Invalid
+- Invalid
-* Shared
+- Shared
-* Exclusive/Dirty
+- Exclusive/Dirty

 On a CPU1 read miss, any CPU2 with an exclusive version needs to write it out.
 CPU1 can see this version.
 Now they both have a "shared"